 Discussion of some kind of federal breach notification law isn’t anything new, but with all of the recent high-profile breaches, there is renewed pressure to get something passed.
 A draft bill from Rep. Mary Bono Mack (R-Calif) would require companies to report breaches within 48 hours and establish penalties for companies that fail to do so.

 Insights and Conclusions

 The traditional approach of focusing on securing the perimeter simply isn’t sufficient anymore.
 The focus needs to be on protecting the data itself.

 Furthermore, businesses need to start to face the reality that having a security breach at some point is almost inevitable.
-This means investing not only in security and prevention, but also in incident preparedness.
+This means investing not only in cyber security and prevention, but also in incident preparedness.
 If federal legislation is passed that requires breach notification within 48 hours, many companies will be in jeopardy because a breach often goes undetected for significantly longer than that.
 The US Secret Service recently found that almost half of all breaches remain undiscovered for months or more.
-Technologies are available to ensure a breach can be rapidly detected and contained, so it will become more and more difficult for businesses not leveraging such technologies to claim reasonable due diligence in protecting sensitive information.
+Technologies are available to ensure a data breach can be rapidly detected and contained, so it will become more and more difficult for businesses not leveraging such technologies to claim reasonable due diligence in protecting sensitive information.

 The 2011 Data Breach Investigations Report (PDF) from Verizon supports these observations as well:

 - It was noted that 92% of breaches stemmed from external agents (a 22% increase from the year prior)

 - 50% of breaches used some form of hacking, and 49% of breaches incorporated some kind of malware